 Petalon: This London-based florist was born out of a love for flowers and cycling.
-It delivers gorgeous flowers Monday to Friday…by bicycle.
+It delivers gorgeous flowers…by bicycle.
 Petalon offers two different bouquets every week, depending what’s in season and available at the flower market.
-Keeping it simple like this means Petalon reduces unnecessary waste, keeps costs down and can afford to donate £1 from the cost of every bunch to a conservation programme called Capital Bee – designed to boost the bee population in the city.
+Keeping it simple like this means Petalon reduces unnecessary waste, keeps costs down and can afford to donate to a conservation programme called Capital Bee – designed to boost the bee population in the city.
 Excellent!
 We also like the clever cycling-infused title.
 Contact the company at petalon.co.uk.

 We love local shops with great style and service to match.
 The Potting Shed in the Cheshire village of Alderley Edge falls in to that category.
 It offers a fine array of candles, furniture, garden items and more – but for the purposes of this page we want to point you in the direction of their exquisite hand bouquets of all sizes and floral, orchid or plant arrangements in a variety of containers for indoors or out.
 The Potting Shed delivers flowers locally Monday to Friday and can supply restaurants, shops or offices to suit individual requirements.
 The Christmas collection is always so desirable.
 Visit pottingsheduk.com for more.